jcastillo2nd/kubernetes-examples/nginxinc-ingress/single-ingress-multiple-namespaces/README.md

 ## Things to consider ##

-### Crossing namespaces requires known Cluster IP for service ###
+### Crossing namespaces requires known Cluster IP for services ###

 Due to the way that the ingress controller operates, it's not possible to create ExternalName services, as this results in the [default upstream][1] object which won't work as expected.

-This means that we have to create our app services first, then reference the cluster IP in an headless service with an endpoint.
+This means that we have to create our app services first, then reference the cluster IP in a headless service with an endpoint.

+In the example test apps, we leverage ClusterIP type Services with the `spec.clusterIP` set to enable us to define the Ingress consistently across the examples.
+In deployment, you would need to determine if this strategy would be a good fit for your deployment style and ensure that the Endpoint addresses are correcly set.

 ### Paths may require rewrites ###

-When using the Ingress paths, the applications may be deployed not expecting to handle the path.
-In this case, the [nginx.org/rewrites][2] annotation is used.
+When using the Ingress paths, the applications may be deployed without a configuration for handle the path in the request.

+In the examples, the [nginx.org/rewrites][2] annotation is used to rewrite the request to `/` so that the test apps can run unmodified.

 ## Objects ##